Durisvk/senegraph/README.md

 # Senegraph

-### HapiJS plugin connecting SenecaJS and GraphQL:
+### HapiJS and Express plugin connecting SenecaJS and GraphQL:

 Do you like **Microservices**?
 Do you like **GraphQL**?